falconsmilie/backendcodechallenge/README.md

 ## Implementation and Conceptual Questions

-Please refer to [Q&A.md](Q&A.md) for responses to implementation and design-related questions.
+Can be found here [Q&A.md](Q&A.md).

 ## Running the Application

-Ensure you have followed the setup instructions in [SETUP.md](SETUP.md).
+Can be setup here [SETUP.md](SETUP.md).

 ## Routes

-The root route without parameters returns a basic index page:
+The root route without parameters returns an index page:

 [http://localhost:8000](http://localhost:8000)

-The application supports both `get` and `view` operations for commits, for any supported provider (currently only GitHub), and for any repository belonging to that provider.
+The application supports both `get` and `view` operations for commits, for any supported provider, and for any repository belonging to that provider.

 ---

 ### GET

-The `get` route triggers retrieval of commits from the specified provider, repository owner, and repository name.
-Its format is:
+The `get` route triggers retrieval of commits from the provider's repository owner and their repository.
+The format is:

 ```
 http://localhost:8000/get/{provider}/{repo-owner}/{repo-name}